Close

 Judges’ Objectives When Sentencing Defendants in Utah

-There are a variety of reasons that explain the purpose of a criminal sentence.
-Judges must balance the interests of the public and the interests of the offender to determine an appropriate sentence.
-One objective judges aim to achieve during sentencing is “risk management,” in that they weigh the benefits of “incapacitation” to protect the public against the defendant’s chance of committing future crimes.
+Judges must balance the interests of the public and the offender to determine an appropriate sentence.
+One objective that judges aim to achieve during sentencing is “risk management,” in that they weigh the benefits of “incapacitation” to protect the public against the defendant’s chance of committing future crimes.

 Risk Management